Monday, December 29, 2025

 THE RUMI IN YOU

-mishears
+and mishears

-of windblown petals
+of falling petals

-reining in whispers
+reining in whispers.

-and turns to avoid
+You whirl to avoid

-the nay in your name—
+in your name—

-the flute of grief—
+a flute of grief

 When the Harvest moon